TIBCOSoftware/tp-helm-charts/docs/workshop/aro (Azure Red Hat OpenShift)/data-plane/README.md

 cd ../scripts
 ```

-For the tools charts uninstallation, Azure file shares deletion and cluster deletion, we have provided a helper [clean-up](../scripts/clean-up.sh).
+For the tools charts uninstallation, Azure file shares deletion and cluster deletion, we have provided a helper script [clean-up](../scripts/clean-up.sh).

 > [!IMPORTANT]
 > Please make sure the resources to be deleted are in started/scaled-up state (e.g. ARO cluster)